 • What condition is the tractor in?
 Is it beyond repair?

-• What are similar used tractors in the same condition selling for online?
+• What are similar used tractors in the same condition selling online?

 • If the tractor doesn’t work, how much would repairs cost to get it working?